 Cookie has big dreams and a true love for fashion.
 She doesn’t let her weight get in the way of her interests.
 She says that “Fashion isn’t about finding clothes, it’s about finding yourself” (p.
 43).
 After Cookie becomes thin, she still wants to make plus-size clothing, having experienced first-hand what it is like to be too big to fit into designer clothing.

 I think having a goal is a good way to motivate yourself and give you a clear idea about where you want to be in the future.
 However, if you take self-improvement too far you may never feel satisfied with your progress, which then makes it hard to accept who you are.
 I think the difference between having a goal for yourself and accepting who you are is based on things you can and can’t control.
 When you have a goal, you are working toward a result you want to see in the future.
 It may take lots of work, but it is achievable at some point down the line.
 Accepting who you are is about understanding your strengths and weaknesses and being comfortable in your own skin.
 You know that there are things you can change, but you accept the good and the bad.
-Then you can decide whether or not you are willing to put forth the effort to achieve a vision that you set for yourself.Tags: recommendation, review, teen, What I Just Read
+Then you can decide whether or not you are willing to put forth the effort to achieve a vision that you set for yourself.View more about: review, What I Just Read